vic-ma/website/content/posts/2025-05-15-introduction/index.md

 * Warning for non-dictionary-words.
 * Warning for words with low familiarity.
 * Indicator for average familiarity of words.
-* Warning for crosswordese (uncommon words commonly found in crosswords).
+* Warning for crosswordese (overused crossword words).
 * Heat map for hard-to-fill cells.
 * Parts-of-speech distribution graph.